FREVA-CLINT/freva/docs/source/FrevaCli.rst

 example we assume that you have stored your `original` data in the ``/tmp/my_awesome_data`` folder.
 E.g ``/tmp/my_awesome_data/outfile_0.nc...tmp/my_awesome_data/outfile_9.nc``
-The routine will try to necessary gather all metadata from the files.
-You'll have to provide additional metadata if mandatory keywords are missing.:
+The routine will try to gather all necessary metadata from the files.
+You'll have to provide additional metadata if mandatory keywords are missing.
-To make the routine work you'll have to provide the ``institute``, ``model`` and ``experiment`` keywords:
+To make the routine work in this example we have to provide the ``institute``, ``model`` and ``experiment`` keywords:

 .. code:: console

     freva-user-data add eur-11b /tmp/my_awesome_data/outfile_?.nc \
     --institute clex --model UM-RA2T --experiment Bias-correct
+    freva-databrowser experiment=bias-correct

 .. execute_code::
    :hide_code: